 Known botanically as Aspidistra elatior, this low-maintenance houseplant is native to China.

-This plant grows slowly, eventually reaching a height of up to 3 feet (90 cm).
+Cast iron plant grows slowly, eventually reaching a height of up to 3 feet (90 cm).
 It grows in a clump of 6-inch (15 cm) stems with glossy, dark-green leaves growing 24 inches (60 cm) long and 4 inches (10 cm) wide.
 You can keep those shiny leaves dust-free by wiping them with a damp cloth.
 It won't really mind the dust, but you might.

 Many named varieties are available.
 'Starry Night' has leaves speckled with yellow, 'Milky Way' is speckled with white, and 'Variegata' has creamy stripes down the leaves.

 Will it bloom?
 Maybe.
 Small, unattractive, purplish-brown flowers may appear at the plant's base in early spring.
-But, don't expect them.
+But don't expect them.
 Flowers don't appear often, and they're hardly noticeable.

-Is Cast Iron Plant poisonous to cats and dogs?
+Is cast iron plant poisonous to cats and dogs?
 No, ASPCA reports that it's non-toxic.

 Split and damaged leaves may be caused by too much fertilizer.
 If leaves are starting to split, skip feeding for a month, then resume feeding with a diluted amount.
 You can cut off badly damaged leaves at the soil level.
 It's also a good idea to flush the soluble salts that build up in the soil from fertilizers.
 Fortunately, getting rid of excess salts is easy.
 Here's how: